-2. S-Waves - S-Waves or Secondary Waves travel more slowly in comparison to P-Waves and reach at given point after the P-Waves.
-It moves in all directions from their center point at speeds which will depend upon the density of the rocks at which they are moving.
+2. S-Waves - S-Waves or Secondary Waves traverse quite slowly when compared to P-Waves.
+These waves spread in all directions from originating from center.
+Speed of S-waves depends on the density of rock material.

 Figure 3: Example of S-Waves